dylannalcock/parallel-bellman-ford-algorithm/README.md

 In this project, I successfully implemented various components, including `Parser`, `OutSequential`, `OutParallelBad`, `OutParallelLock`, `InParallel`, `ArrayCopyTask`, `RelaxOutTaskBad`, `RelaxOutTaskLock`, and `RelaxInTask`.
 These components played pivotal roles in introducing parallelism and optimizing the computation of the Bellman-Ford algorithm.

+## Part 1: Sequential

+### Parser Part 1
+Before diving into the Bellman-Ford algorithm, I recognized the importance of parsing the input graph, which is represented as an adjacency matrix, into an adjacency list format.
+This transformation was essential for running the algorithm efficiently.
+In this initial parser version, I focused on converting the adjacency matrix into an adjacency list of vertices reached through outgoing edges.

+For this task, I chose to use an ArrayList of HashMaps, which allowed me to efficiently represent the adjacency list.
+Each element in the ArrayList represented a vertex, and the associated HashMap stored outgoing edges and their costs.

+**Implementation**: I implemented the `parse()` method in `main/Parser.java`.

+### Bellman-Ford Sequential
+In this first version of the Bellman-Ford algorithm, I concentrated on the sequential implementation.
+The algorithm's `solve()` method consisted of three main parts:

+1. Parsing and Initialization: Parsing the adjacency matrix to create adjacency lists (using the method from Parser.java) and initializing essential data structures such as `dist` and `pred`.
+This part remained sequential in all versions.

+2. Running the Bellman-Ford Algorithm: This part involved two substeps: array copying and relaxing the edges.
+In this sequential version, both array copying and edge relaxing were done sequentially.

+3. Finding Negative-Cost Cycles: To detect negative-cost cycles, I used the `getCycle()` method in `GraphUtil.java`.
+This method returned the list of vertices contributing to a cycle with a negative cost sum, which I then returned from the `solve()` method.

+**Implementation**: I implemented this version in `solvers/OutSequential.java`.

+## Part 2: Parallel with Outgoing Edges

+### Naive ForkJoin
+With a better understanding of the Bellman-Ford algorithm, I ventured into parallelizing it to improve performance.
+I leveraged the Java ForkJoin framework to parallelize both the array copying and edge relaxing parts of the algorithm.

+In this version, I focused on parallelizing the edge relaxing step, specifically, the iteration through outgoing edges.
+The goal was to parallelize the outer loop for each vertex while keeping the inner loop for outgoing edges sequential.
+It's important to note that due to the nature of this parallelization, the results might be incorrect or correct, which was expected.

+**Implementation**: I implemented this version in `solvers/OutParallelBad.java` and created two ForkJoin tasks: `ArrayCopyTask.java` and `RelaxOutTaskBad.java` in the `paralleltasks` folder.

+### ForkJoin with Locks
+Recognizing the incorrect results from the naive parallel version, I took steps to address this issue by using locks.
+The solution was to manage locks to prevent race conditions during the parallel execution.

+In this version, I continued working with outgoing edges and implemented a locking mechanism.
+I used Java's ReentrantLocks to manage concurrency and avoid race conditions, ensuring that parallel execution produced correct results.

+**Implementation**: I implemented this version in `solvers/OutParallelLock.java` and created a corresponding ForkJoin task: `paralleltasks/RelaxOutTaskLock.java`.
+I was able to reuse the `ArrayCopyTask` from the previous version because the array copying process remained the same.

+## Part 3: Parallel with Incoming Edges & Short Questions

+### Parser Part 2
+In preparation for the next Bellman-Ford implementation, I recognized the need to convert the input graph to adjacency lists but this time keeping track of incoming edges.
+This transformation was crucial for running the algorithm with incoming edges efficiently.

+**Implementation**: I implemented the `parseInverse()` method in `main/Parser.java`.

+### Another ForkJoin
+To address the issues from the naive parallel version, I explored an alternative approach by working with incoming edges instead of outgoing ones.
+By now, I had a method to create adjacency lists for incoming edges, which I used in this version.

+In this version, I continued to use the ForkJoin framework but eliminated the use of locks.
+Instead, I focused on changing how I relaxed the edges, allowing for efficient parallel execution.

+**Implementation**: I implemented this version in `solvers/InParallel.java` and created another ForkJoin task: `paralleltasks/RelaxInTask`.
+I reused the `ArrayCopyTask` from a previous version, as the array copying process remained the same.

 ## Project Restrictions

 To challenge myself and hone my skills, I adhered to specific project restrictions: